baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-service.md

-# Device connect to Baetyl with Hub service
+# Device connect to Hub Service

 **Statement**:

-- The device system used in this test is Ubuntu 18.04
+- The operating system used in this test is Ubuntu 18.04
-- MQTT.fx and MQTTBox are MQTT Clients in this test, which [MQTT.fx](../Resources.md) used for TCP and SSL connection test and [MQTTBox](../Resources.md) used for WS (Websocket) connection test.
+- The MQTT.fx and MQTTBox are used as MQTT Clients, [MQTT.fx](../Resources.html#mqtt-fx-download) for TCP and SSL connection test and [MQTTBox](../Resources.html#mqttbox-download) for WS (Websocket) connection test
-- The hub service image used is the official image published in the Baetyl Cloud Management Suite: `hub.baidubce.com/baetyl/baetyl-hub`
-- You can also compile the required Hub service image by using Baetyl source code.
-Please see [How to build image from source code](../install/Build-from-Source.md)

-The complete configuration reference for [Hub Module Configuration](./Config-interpretation.md).
+The complete configuration reference for [Hub Module Configuration](Config-interpretation.html#baetyl-hub).

-**NOTE**：Darwin can install Baetyl by using Baetyl source code.
-Please see [How to build image from source code](../install/Build-from-Source.md).
+**NOTE**: You can install Baetyl from source on Darwin.
+Please refer to [Install Baetyl from source](../install/Install-from-source.md) for more information.

 ## Workflow

-- Step 1: Install Baetyl and its example configuration, more details please refer to [How-to-quick-install-Baetyl](../install/Quick-Install.md)
+- Step 1: Install Baetyl and its example configuration, more details please refer to [Quickly install Baetyl](../install/Quick-Install.md)
 - Step 2: Modify the configuration according to the usage requirements, and then execute `sudo systemctl start baetyl` to start the Baetyl in Docker container mode, or execute `sudo systemctl restart baetyl` to restart the Baetyl.
 Then execute the command `sudo systemctl status baetyl` to check whether baetyl is running.
 - Step 3: Configure the MQTT Client according to the connection protocol selected.
   - If TCP protocol was selected, you only need to configure the username and password(see the configuration option username and password of principals) and fill in the corresponding port.